In Upper Body Strength 1, we work the wrists, arms, shoulders, chest, triceps and core. Be mindful of the sensations in your body.

-This routine is designed to strengthen the feet, ankles, legs, knees, hips, quads and glutes.
+Lower Body Strength 1 is designed to strengthen the feet, ankles, knees, quads, glutes and hips.
 It’s a great one for alleviating knee pain.

-In this yoga for core strength routine we strengthen the abs, obliques, lower back and hips.
-Try to keep your core engaged throughout.
+In Core Strength 1, we strengthen the abs, obliques, lower back, pelvis and hips.
+Try to keep your core engaged throughout the sequence.

-In this sequence, we introduce Sun Salutation B which is similar to Sun A but with some extra poses that build strength and endurance in the legs.
+Lower Body Strength 2 is based on Sun Salutation B, which is similar to Sun A but with some extra standing poses that build strength in the legs.

-In this sequence, we hold some classic standing poses to build strength in the feet, ankles, knees, hips, quads, glutes and lower back.
+In Lower Body Strength 3, we flow through the classic standing postures to build strength in the feet, ankles, knees, hips, quads and glutes.

-In this core sequence, we use isometric and concentric-eccentric exercises to strengthen the abs, lower back, and obliques.
+In Core Strength 3, we practice isometric and concentric-eccentric exercises to strengthen the core—the abs, obliques and lower back.

-This sequence is great for activating the glutes, mobilising the joints and firing up the muscles in your legs before your workout.
+Lower Body Strength 4 is great for activating the glutes, mobilising the ankles, knees and hips and firing up the muscles in your legs.

 Core Strength 4 is brutal—not only for the abs, obliques and lower back but also for the wrists and shoulders.
 It’s great to do before your workout.